brucemack/microlink/docs/el_supplement.md

 this document has been fully reviewed and/or endorsed by Jonathan, but I will credit him in some of the new sections below._

 _NOTE: Thanks also to Scott Miller (N1VG) who filled in a few details.
-Scott's firm (Agent Data Systems, Inc.) sells an interesting piece of EchoLink hardware called EchoBridge.
+Scott's firm (Argent Data Systems, Inc.) sells an interesting piece of EchoLink hardware called EchoBridge.
 Check it out._

 Notes like these may make it possible for others to start tinkering around in EchoLink space.
 If you do so, **please proceed